 Though New Hampshire has the shortest coastline of any state that borders an ocean, it offers great sport fishing opportunities.
 Our recreational and commercial fisheries are a time-honored tradition and a significant contributor to the state’s economy offering a chance to target striped bass, mackerel, flounder, tuna, or haddock.
 Whether you just want to drop a line off a pier, get out on a boat, or schedule a charter, adventure awaits saltwater anglers in the Granite State.
 Check out the rest of this new Saltwater Digest for rules, seasons, and fishing locations.

 New Hampshire’s estuarine and saltwater species, including fish, lobsters, clams, and oysters, are managed by Fish and Game’s Marine Fisheries Division, based in Durham.
 Biologists work closely with other state and federal agencies to protect and maintain marine resources and habitats for both recreational anglers and commercial harvesters.
-These efforts are essential to rebuilding groundfish stocks, enhancing related habitat, and maintaining healthy populations of species such as Atlantic menhaden, striped bass, and lobsters for the New England region.
+These efforts are essential to rebuilding stocks, enhancing related habitat, and maintaining healthy populations of species such as Atlantic herring, striped bass, and lobsters in the New England region.

-Our staff are busy out and about and you can help.
-If you encounter Fish and Game’s trained survey staff at one of the many saltwater fishing access sites along New Hampshire’s seacoast or on the ice this winter, I encourage you to take a few minutes to speak with them and participate in the Access Point Angler Intercept Survey or the Winter Smelt Survey.
+Our staff are busy monitoring and you can help.
+If you encounter Fish and Game’s trained survey staff at one of the many saltwater fishing access sites along New Hampshire’s seacoast, I encourage you to take a few minutes to speak with them and participate in the Access Point Angler Intercept Survey or the Winter Smelt Survey.
 Fish and Game also invites striped bass anglers to report catch and effort online.
 Find out about these and other survey efforts involving the public at wildnh.com/marine.

 Scott R. Mason